fbpx

 Pumpkin Patches

-If you’re looking for a Seattle day trip in the fall, Snohomish has a TON of really amazing pumpkin patches that are worth the drive.
+If you’re looking for a Seattle day trip in the fall, Snohomish has a TON of fantastic pumpkin patches worth the drive.

 Cafes and Restaurants